 In 2014 a group of 50 faculty, students and external partners came together to create the Collaboratory, a community of practice to more deliberately examine The New School’s approach to project-based learning and public engagement.
 The Collaboratory’s virtual platform is an outgrowth of their work.

 The Collaboratory was developed with funding from the Rockefeller Foundation.
 It has also benefited from the support of The New School’s Provost Office and the Executive Dean’s Office at the Schools Of Public Engagement.
 Strategic advice on web development has also be provided by the Digital Humanities Initiative.

 The Schools of Public Engagement (SPE) hosts the Collaboratory for The New School.
-The team that manages the Collaboratory includes: Michele Kahane, Associate Dean, Educational Innovation and Social Engagement; Nelesi Rodriguez, Project Manager and Justin Sherwood, the Director of Communications and Special Initiatives at SPE.
+The team that manages the Collaboratory includes: Michele Kahane, Associate Dean, Educational Innovation and Social Engagement; Zachary Rosen, Project Manager, Chhavi Jain, Design and Community Web Manager, and Justin Sherwood, the Director of Communications and Special Initiatives at SPE.
 Please feel free to contact us here.

 Insights from Collaboratory

 With funding from the Rockefeller Foundation, beginning in June 2013 a group of 50 faculty, students and external partners engaged in two-year action-research initiative.
 With the aim of enhancing The New School’s approach to project-based learning and public engagement, the initiative sought to identify the challenges of and best practices for interdisciplinary collaboration.